-On May 10, 2021, the Company sold the Norway subsidiary which included the loans.
 On March 31, 2021, as part of the sale of the net assets in Boden Technologies AB, the Company incurred a loan payable.
 The facility bears interest at the Swedish government borrowing rate plus 1% per annum and has a maturity date of December 31, 2035.
 Principal payment plus interest is payable annually.
 The loan payable is contingently forgiven based on a favourable ruling from the Swedish Tax Authority on the ongoing value tax assessment.